genesislabs-research/PRAGMI-Architecture-/S-ROS/Readme.md

 ## Chatbots are a solved problem.

 ###  Standard robotic operating systems are rigid message-passers that cannot adapt.
 S-ROS marries the absolute, deterministic certainty of procedural logic (BASIC/ROS) with the associative, real-time learning capabilities of a pure spiking neural network.
 S-ROS strips out the bloated probability matrices required to parse natural language and replaces them with a hyper-efficient, neuro-symbolic state machine.
-It does not predict the next word in a sentence; it predicts the next logical machine state, remembers the outcome, and physically rewires its own execution pathways based on survival and success.
+It does not predict the next word in a sentence; it predicts the next logical machine state, remembers the outcome, and physically rewires its own execution pathways based on success and failure.

 ### 1. The Neuro-Symbolic Translator (The Rigid Interface)
 S-ROS abandons massive tokenizers in favor of a dynamicslly expanding lookup table.
 Every valid environmental state (SENSOR_BLOCKED) and procedural command (MOTOR_REVERSE) maps 1-to-1 to a fixed, orthogonal spike pattern.